jaffamonkey/current-blog/content/posts/articlecasestudies.md

 > If you are contracting for many years at different companies, expect a few embarrassing tweets in your history.
 That is why I balk at the term “expert”, as every “expert” has the same history.
 We all jump to conclusions, make bad assumptions, but hopefully we learn quickly (I try).
 I still cringe at stuff I posted last year, no amount of experience can stop you making mistakes.
 With every contract, there is always something I could have done better on the previous one (whatever the success level).
 I have followed some bad directions, but I never waste too much time down rabbit holes for years now.

+The case studies can be loosely categorised as the following.

+* Close as damnit
+* Not strict BDD but specification by example is followed, and bdd tools used.
+* Not strict BDD anspecification by example is followed, and bdd tools used.
+* Not even close

 ## KPMG 04/2011 - 12/2012

 #### wtf was I on?